-University Career Services offers several appointment types with specific learning outcomes associated with each topic and include tutorials on using important tools like Handshake and the Longwood Network.
+University Career Services offers several appointment types and tutorials on using important tools like Handshake, LinkedIn and leveraging your Longwood Network.

-discovering new paths, or a change in direction (i.e. no plan at all, change in passion/major/career path, looking for a better job than the current one).
+Exploration appointments are helpful if you are unsure what career to pursue, what fields will fit your goals, or how to transition from a current career choice into a new one.
+Typically, the conversation centers around finding clarity in goals, discovering new paths, or changing direction (i.e. no plan at all, change in passion/major/career path, looking for a better job than the current one).
 The goal of this appointment is to work towards a direction and create a plan of action.
 If requested, Career Coaches can help facilitate personality or skill self-assessments.

 Alumni considering a career change are highly encouraged to schedule this type of appointment.

-During Linkedin Training appointments, Career Coaches will help students and alumni create and/or improve Linkedin profiles and learn the many features of the platform that make it the most important career development tool on the planet.
-Linkedin offers many tools that are often underutilized by students and alumni in their effort to build a network, explore career paths, and ultimately apply for jobs and internships.
+We help students and alumni create, or review, their LinkedIn profiles.
+At the same time, you learn the many features of the platform that make it one of the most crucial career development tools available.
+LinkedIn offers many features that students and alumni often underutilize in their effort to build a network, explore career paths, and ultimately apply for jobs and internships.